|

 published a magazine called "The Trust".
 Their focus was on

-teachings about faith healing, the Holy Spirit, premillenialism, and world
+teachings about faith healing, the Holy Spirit, premillennialism, and

-evangelization.
-When word reached the family of the Welsh Revival of 1904-1905
+world evangelization.
+When word reached the family of the Welsh Revival

-they began to cry out for a similar move in their area.
-In 1906 they heard
+of 1904-1905 they began to cry out for a similar move in their area.
+In

 They constructed